Hand To Mouth - Thomas Fuchs line of Recycled Drinking Glasses- Recycle Renew Reuse

 Glasses are available from $30 and vases range from a few hundred to a few thousand dollars, depending on size and intricacy.
 You can find Thomas Fuchs Creative’s collections online at their website.

-The Infamous Thomas Fuchs #Stemless Roly Poly Wine Cup thats sits well at the beach or in the garden
+The Infamous Thomas Fuchs Roly Poly Wine Cup thats sits well at the beach or in the garden

 3 comments